Trail Conditions

 Backcountry Trail Stewards

-For the tenth year, Nathan Noble and Kaydee Borchers of Daughter of the Sun Backcountry Services have been contracted to perform trails steward duties.
+For the eleventh year, Nathan Noble and Kaydee Borchers of Daughter of the Sun Backcountry Services have been contracted to perform trails steward duties.
 Their tasks include clearing many miles of trail in the early summer, maintaining trails and drainage structures, trailhead maintenance, campsite naturalization, and visitor education.
 Visitor education can entail a wide range of topics that may include: Flathead National Forest bear food storage orders, Leave No Trace principles, Wilderness management, wildlife encounters, or trail conditions just to name a few.
 Throughout the summer, Christian, Nathan, and Kaydee provide SVC with regular trail condition updates that can be found on this web page.